 The alligator sauce piquante I had at Bayou Delight was unique in that the gator was diced small.
 If you’ve never eaten gator, it can be tough.
 Chewy.
 Like chicken meets shrimp meets clam.
 It’s an acquired taste.
 Dicing the meat small and long stewing fixes this, however.
 And it will do the same for venison, which has a tendency to become dry in stews.

 Was my version better than Bayou Delight’s?
-Maybe not better, but I’d like to think it would make the Unnamed Gator Hunter happy.
+Probably not, but I’d like to think it would make the Unnamed Gator Hunter happy.
 And since I can’t find him, you get to be the judge.
 Laissez les bons temps rouler!

 What follows is a general sauce piquante recipe.
 This Cajun stew uses whatever meat or seafood is available.
-I’ve seen recipes for sauce piquante using alligator, turtle, frog, crawfish, crabs, shrimp, chicken, venison, armadillo (!), squirrel, duck and goat.
+I’ve seen recipes for sauce piquante using alligator, frog, crawfish, crabs, shrimp, chicken, venison, armadillo (!), squirrel, duck and goat.
+(I also have a snapping turtle sauce piquante recipe.)
 Suffice to say you can use anything.